-[updated July 2019]
+[updated August 2019]

-Over the years, it has belonged to many — Romans, Turks, Hapsburg-Austrians, Soviets — and it was not until 1991, when the last Soviet troops left the country, that Hungary began to rebuild it’s full market economy and Budapest became the thriving modern city that it is today.
+Over the years, it has belonged to many — Romans, Turks, Hapsburg-Austrians, Soviets — and it was not until 1991, when the last Soviet troops left the country, that Hungary began to rebuild its full market economy and Budapest became the thriving modern city that it is today.

 The Best Things to Do in Budapest

-Summer was in full swing here complete with outdoor festivals, live music, and even fireworks rocketing off from several bridges in a wonderful spectacle celebrating their first King during the national holiday of St. Stephen’s Day.
+During my visit, summer was in full swing here complete with outdoor festivals, live music, and even fireworks rocketing off from several bridges in a wonderful spectacle celebrating their first King during the national holiday of St. Stephen’s Day.

 Two things I’d noticed in Eastern Europe and Budapest in particular that I hadn’t seen for awhile (as I worked my way around the world from East to West):

 2. Many people are on two wheels around the city — not just for transport, like all over Asia, but for exercise and leisure.
-Hungary now has more than 2500 kilometers of bike lanes around the country—many of which are in Budapest.
+Hungary now has more than 2500 kilometers of bike lanes around the country, many of which are in Budapest.

 Budapest Bike Tour

-To get an overview of the city, I took a four-hour bicycle tour.
+To get an overview of the city, I took a four-hour bike tour.
 This is really one of the best things to do in Budapest because it gives you a great overview of the city and feels like a local way to take it all in.

 We pedaled high atop the ‘Buda’ side of the city to what is known as ‘Castle Hill,’ a UNESCO-designated ‘hood bursting with history, narrow cobblestone streets, a 13th-century church, and, of course the Royal Palace.